abaez/ta-hastebin/README.md

     require "hastebin"

-Lastly go to the `config.lua` file supplied with the module and change the default url to your the hastebin server of your choosing.
+Lastly go to the `config.lua` file supplied with the module and change the default url to the hastebin server of your choosing.

 If you want to use your own keymapping, then call the module by typing `local hb = require("hastebin")` and define your keymap by typing something